 If you do this, you will lose trust with the customer, and they will not buy anything from you.

-Side note: as an affiliate marketer, customers are buying from you because they know, like, and trust you.
+As an affiliate marketer, customers are buying from you because they know, like, and trust you.
 If you start doing things like recommending random products and services, you will lose that trust.

 Step 5: Find Affiliate Programs